Please read ALL directions below. This FAQ will be updated as new information is received.

 Frequently Asked Questions

-What vaccine will Horsham Square Pharmacy be given?
+What vaccine is Horsham Square Pharmacy be giving?

 Should I get the vaccine?